 COLCAP Colombia +0.01%

-Argentina was the region’s clear outperformer on July 7, its 2.21% gain leaving Chile’s IPSA (+1.07%) and Mexico’s IPC (+0.61%) trailing, while Brazil’s Ibovespa slipped 1.04% and Colombia’s COLCAP was effectively flat.
+Argentina was the region’s clear outperformer on July 7.
+Its 2.21% gain left Chile’s IPSA (+1.07%) and Mexico’s IPC (+0.61%) trailing, while Brazil’s Ibovespa slipped 1.04% and Colombia’s COLCAP was effectively flat.

 06 The technical picture

-The Merval has spent weeks wrestling with the round-number zone around 3.0-3.1 million, a level that acted as both magnet and ceiling through late spring; the 2.21% close at 3,267,482 clears that pivot with conviction.
+The Merval has spent weeks wrestling with the round-number zone around 3.0-3.1 million, a level that acted as both magnet and ceiling through late spring.
+The 2.21% close at 3,267,482 clears that pivot with conviction.

-The variable that trumps all the chart levels is the spread: with country risk at 406 basis points, a break into the 300s would be the technical and fundamental signal that Argentina is edging back toward full market re-entry.
+The variable that trumps all the chart levels is the spread.
+With country risk at 406 basis points, a break into the 300s would be the technical and fundamental signal that Argentina is edging back toward full market re-entry.

 07 What to watch